BJLIYANLIANG/log4j-scanner/README.md

 ## Changes?

 I'm still in the early stages of learning GO so feel free to create a pull request with any changes!

+## Compatibility
+Compatible with Windows Server 2012+, Windows 7-10 and Windows Core.